-The new 5G technology requires a new telecommunication infrastructure known as small cells.
+The new 5G technology requires a new telecommunication infrastructure known as small cells, or small cell devices.
 Local, state, and federal governments have helped these new small cell systems get up and running in a variety of ways.
 Governments have streamlined permitting at the federal, state, and local levels, rights of way, application timelines, siting and application fees, application review timelines, and appeals processes.
 Wireless carriers could install between 800,000 and three million small cell antennas across the country over the next ten years.

 2018 FCC Ruling